How I Do The Gastric Sleeve Operation

 Gastric sleeve outcomes vary between surgeons

-When I started my weight loss surgery career in 2002, I recognized that patient outcomes were highly variable between surgeons.
-Because excellent patient outcomes would be the #1 thing I would want as a patient, I decided that achieving excellent patient outcomes would be my #1 goal as a surgeon.
+When I started my weight loss surgery career in 2002, I recognized that patient outcomes were highly variable between different surgeons.
+As a patient, the #1 thing I would value in a surgeon would be the surgeon’s record of actual patient outcomes, so I decided that achieving excellent patient outcomes would be my #1 goal as a surgeon.

 My strategy for achieving excellent outcomes was (and is) as follows: 1) be accountable by closely tracking my own patient outcomes, and 2) do what it takes to achieve excellent outcomes statistics.

 Fast forward 16 years, and I now have data on >3000 weight loss operations.
 How have I performed?
-I am proud to report that for the outcome parameters that matter most (e.g. weight loss results, serious complication rate, leak rate), my statistics beat the published averages, often my a wide margin.*
+I am proud to report that for the outcome parameters that matter most (e.g. gastric sleeve weight loss, gastric sleeve serious complication rate, gastric sleeve leak rate), my statistics beat the published averages, often my a wide margin.*

 Now let’s move on to the main topic of this post – how I do the gastric sleeve operation to achieve excellent patient outcomes.*